Lodi Dodgers: 1972 to 1975: California League - Baltimore Orioles affiliate

 In December 1971, Nagayoshi Nakamura, the owner of the Lotte Orions of Nippon Professional Baseball, purchased the Lodi franchise.
 For the 1972 season the team became known as the Lodi "Orions."
 The following season, 1973, the team was renamed the Lodi "Lions" to match Nakamura's new Nippon Pro Baseball team, the Nishitetsu Lions.
 Nakamura sold the Lodi franchise following the 1973 season.

 With the newly named Lodi Orions continuing California League play in 1972, the franchise became a Baltimore Orioles minor league affiliate, beginning a four-season partnership.
 The Orions ended the 1972 California League regular season with a final record of record of 67–73, finishing the season in sixth place in the eight-team league.
 Lodi played the season under manager Jimmie Schaffer, who began a three-year tenure as the Lodi manager.
 Lodi finished 21.0 games behind the first place Bakersfield Dodgers in the final overall standings.
 Lodi did not qualify for the playoff final, where the Modesto Reds defeated the Bakersfield Dodgers in the series.
 Bob Bailor of Lodi led the California League with 63 stolen bases.

 The renamed Lodi "Lions" won the California League championship in 1973, the first of three championships for the Lodi franchise.
-Continuing as a Baltimore Orioles affiliate, the Lions ended the regular season with a record of 77–63 to finish in a first-place tie, playing under retuning manager Jimmie Schaffer.
+Continuing as a Baltimore Orioles affiliate, the Lions ended the regular season with a record of 77–63 to finish in a first-place tie, playing under returning manager Jimmie Schaffer.
 In the overall California League standings, Lodi had an identical record with the Salinas Packers.
 Salinas did not qualify for the playoff, as Lodi won the first half of the split-season schedule, and The Bakersfield Dodgers won the second half.
 In the playoff final, Lodi won the 1973 California League championship as the Lions defeated Bakersfield 2 games to 0.
 In leading Lodi to the championship, Jimmie Schaffer was named as the California State League Manager of the Year.